LoginRadius/engineering-portal/content/software-development-engineer-in-test/index.md

 description: "A brief overview about the requirement of SDET role in the software industry and its responsibility"
 ---

 **SDET**  stands for Software Development Engineer in Test, QA Engineer or Testers on the other hand can be a manual tester or Automation Engineer who does not participate in software development.
-SDET is often involved in developing testing-friendly, code that is useful in the scripting of test cases or designing the automation framework which can be used as a testing tool.
-SDET also reviews the design and processes of the software product.
+SDET is often involved in developing testing-friendly, code that is useful in the scripting of test cases or designing automation solutions.
+SDET also involved in the design, processes, and functionality level decisions of the software product.

 > Presently several organizations are demanding such SDET professionals who can participate in the development of the software and also in the testing of the software developed.

 <p align="center">
   <img width="480" height="480" src="./sdet_role.png">